 Tower Hill Memorial, London, England (Panel 47)

-Elizabeth Howatson (born 29 December 1915 at 54 Mountcollyer Avenue, Belfast)
+Elizabeth Howatson (Bessie, born 29 December 1915 at 54 Mountcollyer Avenue, Belfast)

 Eileen (born 26 June 1917 at 110 Nelson Street, Belfast)

 During the Second World War John Alexander McNeilance served as a carpenter aboard the SS Empress of Canada.
+Rejected on age grounds by the Royal Navy, he was accepted for service by Canadian Pacific Steamships.
 The Royal Mail Ship (RMS) Empress of Canada was an ocean liner built in 1920 for Canadian Pacific Steamships by the Fairfield Shipbuilding and Engineering Company at Govan on the Clyde in Scotland.
 Based in Vancouver, she sailed between the west coast of Canada and the Far East until 1939.
-Following the outbreak of the Second World War the SS Empress of Canada was converted for use as a troopship and she carried ANZAC troops from Australia and New Zealand to the war zones in Europe.
+Following the outbreak of the Second World War the SS Empress of Canada was converted for use as a troopship, and she carried ANZAC troops from Australia and New Zealand to the war zones in Europe.

 Carpenter John Alexander McNeilance was 49 when he died, and he is commemorated on the Tower Hill Memorial in London.